Body parts search continues after woman’s remains found in park

 Prosecutor Tom Little KC: “This is quite a significant ongoing investigation in relation to the whereabouts of the entirety of the deceased’s body.

-“The deceased’s body was certainly cut up in parts with used of power tools.”
+“The deceased’s body was certainly cut up in parts with use of power tools.”

 Judge Katz set a plea hearing for June 27 and a provisional four-week trial from February 17 next year.